 There is here, however, another warning for all possessed of certitude about the immutability of their moral stances.
 By the 1840s slavery, only decades earlier taken for granted across the globe (including by many Christians), was seen as savagely reprehensible by nearly all.
 If one thinks of how rapidly other strongly held convictions have melted away under force of law, it gives pause for thought.
 One might cite capital punishment, blood sports, corporal punishment and attitudes towards divorce, promiscuity or homosexuality as examples.
 If attitudes about these can change in a decade or less, what remains secure?
 But this is not an area that Dominion explores.
 Holland does, however, let us know that if non-abolitionist Christians had to change their certitudes about slavery and find reason in the Bible to do so no less did Islam.
 The difference between the two religions, Holland says, was that the new interpretations of the Qur’an were derived not from Muhammed, or Muslim jurists, but from the apostle Paul.
 He also applauds the abolitionist campaign for its lack of cynicism and for being at odds with Britain’s interests, both geopolitical and economic.
 In other words, its altruism.
 This volte-face moved slavery among Muslims from being an institution approved since Adam to being a concept which Islamic scripture condemned (417).
 The change took only twenty years to complete.

 It is inevitable that Holland should deal at some length with the evolution debate despite its being tackled so many times.
 He refreshingly brings lesser known figures into the arena and the dramatic style does not flag: ‘Every night the professor would suffer from nightmares…the nerves of everyone on the expedition were drawn tight’ (419).
 No, not the voyage of HMS Beagle, but that of Edward Drinker Cope in the Montana Badlands.
 In a crisis of faith Cope finds, practically overnight, that natural theology, the mainstay of much apologetics had an ‘Achilles’ heel’ (422).
 A system that had long seemed designed in order and beauty, after Darwin, suddenly seemed to become evidence of the reverse.
 It is curious though (to this reviewer) that Darwin found it difficult to reconcile the presence of a parasitic wasp in the living body of a caterpillar with a beneficent omnipotent God.
 The argument seems too anthropomorphic, almost sentimental, if we do not accord a high level of sentience or consciousness to caterpillars.
 But perhaps Darwin was at that stage reticent to cite the example of cancers in humans which is certainly a stumbling block to many.
 Holland goes beyond this sort of detail to suggest that more profoundly, Darwin’s theory rested on the evidence that weakness meant extinction and that this challenged Jesus’s commendation of the meek and the poor, and undermined the conviction that the divine was to be found as much in the rejected as in the powerful.
 Darwin seemed to be saying that instead of humans being created in God’s image, there was no image to copy, only an endless series of adaptations.
 Yet Darwin knew that ‘the great cause of social reform was Christian through and through’ (426).
 He feared for the future and one wonders to what extent today’s society would be seen by him to be found wanting.
-I would venture that just as Christianity had challenged then reversed Roman and Greek mores, so Darwinism, had it been taken hold of without the restraints and moral compass of an enduring intellectual Christian substructure, would have reversed our attitudes and reasserted classical thinking about man’s nature thereby creating a very different view of man’s duty to humanity.
-After all, where other imperatives have temporarily submerged Christianity, such as Nazism, Marxist–Leninist theory or dictatorship in South-East Asia, any sort of weakness or compassion for those who are weak has been rigorously extinguished with the result being the eradication of millions – the greatest persecutions in history.
+I would venture that just as Christianity had challenged and then reversed Roman and Greek mores, so Darwinism, had it been taken hold of without the restraints and moral compass of an enduring intellectual Christian substructure, would have reversed our moral attitudes.
+Classical thinking about man’s nature would then have reasserted itself, thereby creating a very different view of man’s duty to humanity.
+After all, where other imperatives have temporarily submerged Christianity – such as Nazism, Marxist–Leninist theory or dictatorship in South-East Asia – any sort of weakness or compassion for those who are weak has been rigorously extinguished with the result being the eradication of millions, the greatest persecutions in history.